 Before our first group of high-schoolers arrived, STRIVE staff and college interns hit the ground running.
 Our group of interns began by learning about service ethics and philosophy, reaching out to local organizations to see where we were qualified and needed, and planning the work to be done the rest of the summer.
 By the second week of the program, the group had begun a regular schedule of helping as teachers’ assistants at the Tambo de Gozo primary school with a focus on English conversation and Physical Education classes.

-Despite the worst Pisac weather we’ve had in the history of STRIVE, complete with pouring rain, cold temperatures, and slippery, muddy conditions, we were impressed by the strong turnout of runners from Pisac, nearby Cusco, and even a few foreigners who happened to be in town.
-We also had over 15 niños – aspiring runners under the age of 10 – in the 1st annual Youth Race.
-It was a muddy affair but hopefully the kids’ enjoyment made up for all the laundry to be done!
+It was a beautiful day for a run and we were impressed by the strong turnout of runners from Pisac, nearby Cusco, and even a few foreigners who happened to be in town.
+We also had over 20 niños – aspiring runners under the age of 10 – in the 2nd annual Youth Race.
+Our group did a great job in planning and setup and it was our smoothest race yet!

-Preparations for the race included promotional efforts, meetings with town officials, logistical planning, and early morning race day setup.
-Be sure to ask about the heroic effort to get the banner up before the race by the start line crew!
+Preparations for the race included promotional efforts, meetings with town officials, logistical planning, and early morning race day setup, race stations, and tear down post race.

-Mostly, the group contributed sweat and person-hours, but we also paid $159.38 for some help with transportation and tools and the group decided to leave a gift of $200 in their name.
+Mostly, the group contributed sweat and person-hours, but we also supplied the community with some much needed tools for their project. $518.28 for some help with transportation and tools.

 All in all, it was an incredibly successful summer with a ton of great work put in by everyone.
 We will continue monitoring all of our projects via our contacts in Pisac and keep everyone updated on how things are going.
 We can’t wait to get back to Pisac and continue trying to help the community and also continue learning from them.